How to Find Duplicate Files and Images with Different Names

 To scan a location on an external hard drive or in a cloud storage service, please first connect the external drive to your computer or install and set up the service’s desktop app.

 Step 3.
-Start the scan.
+Start the scan

-Click the Scan button to start the scan.
 Optionally, you can go to Settings

-for customization if needed.
+for customization before scanning.

 Step 4.
-View detected duplicate files.
+View detected duplicate files

 When the scan is complete, the results window will appear, displaying all found duplicate files.
 You can conveniently view, sort and search them.

 Step 5.
-Select duplicates for removal.
+Select duplicates for removal

 In each set of duplicate files, the tool has automatically selected all but one file for removal.
 You can manually adjust the selection if needed.

-In addition, there are preset rules for mass selection.
+In addition, there are preset rules for mass selections.
 On the left side of the results window, highlight the sets to which you want to apply a rule.
 Next, choose a preferred rule.
 For example, choosing the Select Newest rule will select all but the oldest file for deletion in each set.

 Step 6.
-Delete all duplicates at once.
+Delete all duplicates at once

 Click the Delete button to remove all the selected duplicate files.
 Confirm the deletion.